jtaylorchang/kappa-backend/README.md

                         // => General Meeting
   description: STRING,  // the description of the event
                         // => Weekly chapter meeting for exec to provide updates to the chapter
-  start: DATETIME,      // the UTC datetime of when th eevent begins
+  start: STRING,        // the ISO datetime of when th eevent begins
                         // => 2020-03-24T01:00:00.000Z
   duration: INT         // the duration of the event in minutes
                         // => 60